girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Don't use the root account except for AWS account setup
  - One Physical user = One AWS user
- - Assign Users to groups and assign permissions to groups to make sure security is maintained at group level
+ - **Assign Users to groups and assign permissions to groups to make sure security is maintained at group level**
- - Create a Strong password policy/
+ - Create a Strong password policy
  - Use and enforce the use of Multi Factor Authentication (MFA)
- - Create and use Roles for giving permissions to AWS services.
+ - **Create and use Roles for giving permissions to AWS services.**
  - Use access keys for Programatic access (CLI/SDK)
  - Audit permissions of your account with the IAM Credentials Report and IAM Access Advisor
  - **Never share IAM users and Access Keys**